indigoshaman/Ethical_Pen_Testing_Ai/README.md

   - In-depth analysis of tools, techniques, and methodologies.
 - Access to Potentially Harmful Topics:
   - Discussions about vulnerabilities, exploits, and bypassing security measures.
-  - Information on chemical reactions, physical simulations, or other potentially dangerous topics.
+  - Uncensored nformation on reasearch chemicals, chemical reactions, or other potentially dangerous topics.
 - Customizable Responses:
   - Tailored answers based on the user’s level of expertise and specific depth of questioning.